Litauen/docs.bannerlordmodding.lt/editor/editor.md

 - settlements.xml missing from /MOD/ModuleData folder

-- When there is some error in the XML files (settlements.xml?)
-    Double < Settlements/> for example
+- When there is some error in the XML file (settlements.xml) Double < Settlements/> for example

 - Last line in the log: opening ../../Modules/MODULE_NAME/ModuleData/settlements.xml - missing settlements.xml